-The third annual Leo’s Run 5k run/walk will take place on February 5, 2017.
+The fourth annual Leo’s Run 5k run/walk will take place on February 4, 2018.
 The run is in honor of our son, Leo Michael Mowery.
 He was stillborn on February 2, 2014.
 As an avid runner, a 5K run / walk around his birthday aides in the healing process and serves as a way to honor our son.
 He was born on Super Bowl Sunday of 2014 (February 2, 2014).
-This year’s game is on February 7th, so we will embrace the cold of winter and honor him with a run/walk which starts at the East Silver Spring Elementary School (631 Silver Spring Ave), heads down to Sligo Creek Park, where Leo’s memorial ceremony was held, and returns to the school through the neighborhood and along the street where Leo would have been raised.
+This year’s game is on February 4th, so we will embrace the cold of winter and honor him with a run/walk which starts at the East Silver Spring Elementary School (631 Silver Spring Ave), heads down to Sligo Creek Park, where Leo’s memorial ceremony was held, and returns to the school through the neighborhood and along the street where Leo would have been raised.

 Losing a child is an incredibly tough experience, one which does not ease over time.
 Thankfully, we have had tremendous support from our families, our neighbors and the Silver Spring community in which we live and I am the owner of a small business (Outerloop Management).
 Both Caroline and I have used this terrible tragedy as a way to grow closer to one another and seek out avenues of personal growth.
 Though we are still grieving, we have already begun ways to look at how to give back; back to Leo, to those who have supported us, and to the world at large.